joshb738/Stock-Analysis/README.md

    </p>

 #### Conclusion
-  Based on the above results we can determine that refactoring the code has provided the following:
+  Based on the above results we can determine following:
-  1. A **91.12%** increase in script run time performance for analyzing the **2017** results.
+  1. The refactored code provided a **91.12%** increase in script run time performance for analyzing the **2017** results.
-  2. A **90.67%** increase in script run time performance for analyzing the **2018** results.
+  2. The refactored code provided a **90.67%** increase in script run time performance for analyzing the **2018** results.

 ### Summary